okta/okta-auth-js/README.md

 * Ask questions on the [Okta Developer Forums][devforum]
 * Post [issues][github-issues] here on GitHub (for code errors)

+Users migrating from version 4.x of this SDK should see [Migrating from 4.x](#migrating-from-previous-versions) to learn what changes are necessary.

 ### Browser compatibility / polyfill